Assessment principles at Diak

 Assessment areas include

-- societal and ethical considerations.
+- Societal and ethical competence

 Assessment criteria at Diak

-Assessment of written assignments
+Guidelines for written assignments

 Submit your appeal within 14 days of the earliest date on which you could have become aware of the assessment results and the way in which the assessment criteria were applied.